CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

 #### Fate of the Ithil-stone
- Fate of the Ithil-stone must be tapped before entering Barad- dur, in order to rotate it 180 degrees.
+ Fate of the Ithil-stone must be tapped before entering Barad-dur, in order to rotate it 180 degrees.

 #### Favor of the Valar